-Shaped by these factors, the plan sets out the region's adopted goals, strategies for achieving those goals, performance metrics for measuring progress in implementation, and specific project proposals to improve the transportation system through the year 2040.
+Shaped by these factors, the plan sets out the region's adopted goals, strategies for achieving those goals, performance metrics for measuring progress in implementation, and specific project proposals to improve the transportation system through 2045.

-It is in compliance with the Fixing America's Surface Transportation Act (FAST Act), and addresses a minimum twenty-year planning horizon (22 years at adoption) as directed by the FAST Act's planning standards.
+It is in compliance with the Fixing America's Surface Transportation Act (FAST Act), and addresses a minimum twenty-year planning horizon (26 years at adoption) as directed by the FAST Act's planning standards.

 The plan has been developed as part of the region's continuing, cooperative, and comprehensive planning process, which considers all transportation modes and supports metropolitan community development.
-It reflects the goals and objectives of member communities in their own master plans and policies, of the NH Department of Transportation in its Long Range Transportation Plan, as well as those established by the Rockingham Planning Commission via the Regional Master Plan and the MPO process.
+It reflects the goals and objectives of member communities in their own master plans and policies, of the NH Department of Transportation in its Long Range Transportation Plan, as well as those established by the RPC via the Regional Master Plan and the MPO process.

-The responsibilities for carrying out transportation planning are specified in a Memorandum of Understanding between the New Hampshire Department of Transportation (NHDOT), Rockingham Planning Commission and the three transit agencies serving the region: the Cooperative Alliance for Seacoast Transportation (COAST), the Greater Derry-Salem Cooperative Alliance for Regional Transportation (CART), and the University of New Hampshire Wildcat Transit system.
+The responsibilities for carrying out transportation planning are specified in a Memorandum of Understanding between the New Hampshire Department of Transportation (NHDOT), Rockingham Planning Commission and the three transit agencies serving the region: the Cooperative Alliance for Seacoast Transportation (COAST), the Greater Derry-Salem Cooperative Alliance for

+Regional Transportation (CART - now merged with Manchester Transit Authority or MTA), and the UNH Wildcat Transit system.